tamarabuilds/public-api-requests-employee-directory/README.md

 This code requests a JSON object from the API and parses the data os that 12 employees are listed in a grid with their thumbnail image, full name, email, and location.
 Clicking the cmployee’s image or name will open a modal window with more detailed information, such as the employee’s birthday and address.

+## Technologies Used

+* JavaScript
+* CSS (project file provided by Treehouse, slighly modified for styling)
+* HTML (prokect file provided by Treehouse)

 ## Extra Features

 * Search feature - filter the directory by name.
 Needed to adjust the API request to retrieve a user nationality that will only return data in the English alphabet.